Do you want to read some interesting facts about Chile?

 Interesting Facts About Chile

-Chile contains nine different indigenous groups, perhaps the most prominent, influential and resilient are the Mapuche people of South-Central Chile.
+Chile has nine unique indigenous groups.
+The most prominent, influential and resilient are the Mapuche of South-Central Chile.

 Due to its arid climate in the northern region, Chile is one of the best places in South America for astronomical research, the Chilean Government even sponsors UFO research.